GOD RAISES DEAD DREAMS

 (Illustration) Sometime back, I read a story that would have easily made the pages of Holy Scripture had it happened in Bible days.
 In commenting on the story Paul Harvey said: “It was either the most phenomenal coincidence that ever occurred, or it was an act of God.”
 It happened in Swan Quarter, N.C. in 1876.
 A group of Methodists had a dream of building a Church.
 The town was situated in a valley so securing an elevated lot was necessary.
 The Church approached a prosperous land-owner about property two blocks from downtown but he wouldn’t sell.
 They were disappointed but settled for acreage on Oyster Creek Road and on September 16, 1876 the building was dedicated.
 Three days later a torrential storm deluged Swan Quarters ripping off roofs, destroying houses, and uprooting trees.
 On the second day of the storm the townspeople witnessed a drama of Biblical proportions.
 The entire structure and foundation of their Methodist Church was floating down Oyster Creek Road.
 Men of all faiths rallied and waded into waist-deep water tying ropes to the building in an effort to control it—but to no avail.
 The building drifted to the center of town and, as numbers watched, took a sudden turn and moved two blocks.
 It then veered off that road and settled into the middle of the area’s prime property.
 Yes, the very property the landowner refused to sell.
 The following day, when the proprietor discovered what happened, he donated the real estate deed to the Church.
 (By Paul Harvey, The Rest of the Story.)

 Granted, occurrences like this aren’t commonplace.
-But God birthed a dream within an entire congregation, crushed it, carried away plan ‘B’ with a devastating storm, and then resurrected everything they wanted with a sovereign miracle.
+But God birthed a dream within an entire congregation that I’ll call, “Plan A” and then dissolved it!
+Soon afterward, he brought a devastating storm to wash away “Plan B”; and then, he resurrected everything they wanted and more with “Plan A”!
+Praise God!

 (Transition) As we continue examining this subject let’s consider Abraham’s death and resurrection experience.
 As the Father of our faith he represents much of what Christians experience.